devmab24/3Logy-NDI-AI-ML-Crash/docs/Python_Intro/python-for-ai/Assignment.md

 ---

-# Learning Objectives
+# Learning objectives

 By completing this assignment, students should be able to:

-- ✅ Use APIs to collect data
+- Use APIs to collect data
-- ✅ Perform basic web scraping
+- Perform basic web scraping
-- ✅ Extract useful information
+- Extract useful information
-- ✅ Create Pandas DataFrames
+- Create Pandas DataFrames
-- ✅ Export data to CSV files
+- Export data to CSV files
-- ✅ Understand the Data Collection stage of the ML lifecycle
+- Understand the Data Collection stage of the ML lifecycle

 ---

-# Task 1: Find a News Source
+# Task 1: Find a news source

 Students may use: